Cambodia–Vietnam relations: Recent events

-Reasons behind anti-Vietnamese sentiments

-Cambodian antagonism against the Vietnamese run high, especially over border disputes and against Vietnamese illegal immigrants.
-The growing anti-Vietnamese sentiment in Cambodia can be attributed to many factors; recent anti-Vietnamese protests in Phnom Penh have been seen as the latest in the historical trend of politicians bringing up the notion of foreigners allegedly encroaching on Khmer territory to the Cambodian people to gain support.
-The recent protests have demanded an apology from Vietnam and acknowledgement that Kampuchea Krom was formerly Khmer territory.
-A large section of Cambodian society, cutting across various classes and groups, are hostile to Vietnam and believe the problems in Cambodia are caused by Vietnam, as well as the sentiment that the Vietnamese are inherently devious and capable of savage acts; some believed that "the ethnic Vietnamese would help Vietnam in its ongoing scheme to colonize Cambodia".
+Historically, anti-Vietnamese sentiment have arisen over Vietnam's conquest of previously Cambodian lands.
+This historical anti-Vietnamese sentiment has been directed both against ethnic Vietnamese in Cambodia and against the Vietnamese country itself, leading to pro-China sentiment among the Cambodian government and the Cambodian opposition, especially on the South China Sea dispute.
 Previous examples of Cambodian anti-Vietnamese sentiment include the riots after the 2013 national election, which was allegedly "marred by irregularities, intimidation of members and leaders of the opposition parties".
 Protestors not only claimed to have been "cheated" in the election, allegations of Vietnamese nationals being brought in from Vietnam to vote in their place were brought up.
 Accusations of Vietnamese involvements remain common regardless of how well evidenced they may be in actuality.
-In 2014, critics of the CNRP have argued that the party was using this distrust towards the Vietnamese to gain political points.
-Accusations were made against the leader of the CNRP, Sam Rainsy, for using the Vietnamese as a scapegoat concerning Cambodia's national issues; "while castigating Hun Sen and the CPP for being too close to anything Vietnamese and, thus, 'part of the problem.'"

-Despite the antagonism, it is rare for the Vietnamese to reciprocate the sentiment.
-However, a few days before Cambodia's national election, "Nguyen Chi Dzung, head of citizen protection and legal affairs of the embassy's consular section of Vietnam", also criticized Rainsy, the opposition party leader, for "capitalizing on the ethnic issue for political gains".
+In 2014, critics of the CNRP have argued that the party was using the Vietnamese to gain political points.
+Accusations were made against the leader of the CNRP, Sam Rainsy, for using the Vietnamese as a scapegoat concerning Cambodia's national issue. " A few days before Cambodia's national election, in 2014, Nguyen Chi Dzung, head of citizen protection and legal affairs of the embassy's consular section of Vietnam, also criticized Rainsy, the opposition party leader, for "capitalizing on the ethnic issue for political gains".